 Join Professor David Brakke, an award-winning Professor of History at The Ohio State University, for Understanding the New Testament.
 In these 24 eye-opening lectures, he takes you behind the scenes to study not only the text of the New Testament, but also the authors and the world in which it was created.
 You will explore Jewish lives under Roman occupation, reflect on the apocalyptic mood of the first and second centuries A.D., and witness the early Christians’ evangelism beyond the Jewish communities.

 Faith in the World

-Coordinators: Richard Raines and Jaime Groce
+Coordinators: Jaime Groce and Volunteers

 This adult class will be studying resources called Feasting on the Word; they study the scripture texts as they arise in the Revised Common Lectionary, a lectionary for worship now used by many Protestant churches, including ours; the lectionary includes readings for Sunday services.
 Lively discussion can be expected.
 Class members see their class as excellent preparation for the weekly worship experience.